billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/customer-questions.md

 Hi Leo,

 No, it is not a lot of development work.
 Algolia was engineered to be easily integrated into your website.
-Algolia can be implemented in just four steps.
+The high level process is only 4 steps and they are outlined below:

 1. Send your data
 The very first step is to send your data to Algolia’s servers - to ensure your users get the fastest search and discovery experience possible.